Act-On Announces Act-On InSite, New GenAI Web Agent

 Not this:

-Avoid comparing one pie chart to another.
+3. Avoid comparing one pie chart to another

-Don’t use 3-D pie charts.
+4. Don’t use 3-D pie charts

-They make some slices of the pie seem larger than others.
+These also go against pie chart best practices as they make some slices of the pie seem larger than others.
 This makes the chart even harder to read, and possibly downright deceptive.

 In the example above, the purple slice looks larger than the dark blue slice in the back, but maybe they’re the same size, due to the foreshortening of the blue slice.
 The angles are hard to measure, too.